 c.
-For the duration of PAQ the horse must not be held, housed or exercised within 100 metres of other equids not of equivalent health status d.
+For the duration of PAQ the horse must not be held, housed or exercised within 100 metres of other equids not of equivalent health status.

+d.
 A reference serum sample must be taken from the horse within 24 hours of arrival into the PAQ facility and stored at the National Animal Serum Bank at the Australian Animal Health Laboratory.

 e.
 For the duration of PAQ the rectal temperature of the horse must be taken and recorded twice daily at least eight hours apart.
-If the temperature is 38.5 °C or higher on two consecutive recordings, a nasopharyngeal sample, using polyester fibre (e.g. Dacron[®]) swabs, must be taken and tested for influenza A virus and AQIS notified.
+If the temperature is 38.5 °C or higher on two consecutive recordings or other signs of infectious respiratory disease are present, a nasopharyngeal sample must be taken and tested for influenza A virus and AQIS notified.
 If the temperature cannot been taken for any reason on two consecutive occasions, AQIS must be notified and a clinical examination by a registered veterinarian performed.
 Temperature records must be made available for inspection by AQIS.